groue/GRMustache/Guides/delegate.md

 To illustrate this use case, let's write an object that renders the uppercase version of all inner tags of the section it is attached to.

 We do not want it to "pollute" the [context stack](runtime.md#the-context-stack), because we want it to be able to transform *all* tags, including `{{ description }}`.
-Should our object be in the context stack, its own description would render, and we would have a bug.
+Should our object be in the context stack, its own description (inherited from NSObject) would render, and we would have a bug.

 `Document.mustache`